hgomez/devops-incubator/docker/centos6/myartifactory/README.md

 ## Externalize Artifactory Home

-Create local directory and ensure it's available to all myartifactory will use user myartifactory (uid 1250) and need access to this repo
+Create local directory and ensure it's available to all myartifactory will use user myarti (uid 1239) and need access to this repo

     mkdir -p /home/henri/artifactory-data
     chmod 777 /home/henri/artifactory-data